 A couple of months ago someone asked me if I know a good agile coach in Sydney Australia.
 I thought I would be able to say yes because I am a hip dude who is in contact with the in crowd.
-But it turns out my language is dated and a bit out of touch. […]Read More Where have all the agile coaches gone?
+But it turns out my language is dated and a bit out of touch.
+So I contacted the few people I could think of … but everyone I knew was embedded somewhere for at least another year.
+The great coach drought I figured that was good news for my friends and that some people would come free eventually.
+But … Continue reading Where have all the agile coaches gone?
 Ping me if you find one.

 I often write about approaches that teams have used to solve problems, get going in their agile journey and similar things.
 But it can be hard to find things in a blog.
 So here is an index with links to many of the approaches and suggestions that I have shared over the years.
 Kings Guide – tools and approaches described in this blog Let me know if you find it useful.
 Continue reading Quick update – where to find techniques on my blog

 In my last article I used a home made leadership model to look leadership in a self-managed (agile) team.
 I then used this as a basis to look briefly at how project managers might help or hinder an agile team.